The Greatest Game

 The Breakdown Phase:

-1. Because the system, as it is designed today, creates unnatural inequality, social unrest and loss of faith, a rise in the merits of socialism and centrally planned economies will predictably emerge and become more popular with citizens.
+- Because the system, as it is designed today, creates unnatural inequality, social unrest and loss of faith, a rise in the merits of socialism and centrally planned economies will predictably emerge and become more popular with citizens.
 They will gladly transfer control to more government and policy makers to fix the problem.
 Ironically, they will do so without the knowledge that the problem was created by the policymakers on both sides of the political aisle in the first place; all by ignoring free markets.

-2. The new policy makers will change the rules, effectively transferring the independence of the FED and other Central Banks, to Treasury and politicians to allow for a redistribution of wealth in an attempt to save the system.
+- The new policy makers will change the rules, effectively transferring the independence of the FED and other Central Banks, to Treasury and politicians to allow for a redistribution of wealth in an attempt to save the system.

-This will first come in the way of Modern Monetary Theory, helicopter drops of money and other fiscal programs designed to get newly printed money to citizens and businesses in an attempt to avoid unrest, and to spur inflation. (most people won’t realize that inflation actually means their real wages and value of money going down and will gladly accept the “free money”)
+This will first come in the way of Modern Monetary Theory, helicopter drops of money and other fiscal programs designed to get newly printed money to citizens and businesses in an attempt to avoid unrest, and to spur inflation. (most people won’t realize that inflation actually means their real wages and value of money going down and will gladly accept the “free money”) - As this happens, and prices are continually manipulated higher through printing money and artificially low interest rates, businesses will be forced to remove labour faster with technology to remain competitive.
+If they do not, they risk becoming permanent wards of the state (Zombie companies that require money from the government to function).

 Removal of labour with technology naturally accelerates the cycle of government intervention and manipulation of currencies to “save jobs.”
 Because inflation is equal to “real” wages going down, it can work to delay the job loss process by paying less to workers.
 In other words, the “real” labour component of work falls by making the labour component lower as a percentage of work.
-Few will realize this sleight of hand, and that inflation is a tax on those most unable to pay, so the cycle outlined in B will accelerate.
+Few will realize this sleight of hand, and that inflation is a tax on those most unable to pay, so the cycle outlined in B will accelerate. - Along this path, we can expect the existing system (the monopoly) to attempt the introduction of their own digital currencies allowing for more control over wealth distribution in an attempt to “fix” a problem the existing system cannot.

-1. Central banks cannot take their interest rates too far negative without people pulling their money from banks, which subsequently causes bank runs and the system to unwind.
+We can also expect that different “currency” regimes will compete with each other to make their currency most widely used.
+A couple of examples of why this is becomes a requirement for the existing system:- Central banks cannot take their interest rates too far negative without people pulling their money from banks, which subsequently causes bank runs and the system to unwind.
 With a digital currency, negative interest rates could be applied immediately without those consequences.
 Picking your pocket with a keystroke.

-2. For Central Banks wanting to get newly printed money into people’s hands today, it needs to go through a bank or intermediary who determines credit worthiness.
+- For Central Banks wanting to get newly printed money into people’s hands today, it needs to go through a bank or intermediary who determines credit worthiness.
 Because a bank is a private enterprise with shareholders and the need to remain profitable, a bank will not lend money unless they believe that a business or individual can pay back the loan with interest (which requires an expectation of strong future earnings, ie; economic growth).

 A digital currency that could be transferred by the Central Bank or Treasury into hands of citizens without this transfer mechanism of a Bank.